 How to shape the future of shipping?

-Discover more about the prospects of maritime freight transportation, the potential solutions to achieve sustainable shipping and how you can contribute.
+Discover more about the prospects of maritime freight transportation, the potential solutions to achieve green shipping and how you can contribute.

 According to the International Chamber of Shipping (ICS) and the International Maritime Organization (IMO), the global merchant fleet is responsible for about 3% of global carbon dioxide emissions, equivalent to the annual emissions of a major developed country like Germany.